arcalot/arcalot.github.io/docs/arcaflow/concepts/index.md

 <h2>Plugins</h2>

 Arcaflow is interoperable between several programming languages.
-Currently we provide SDKs for Python and Go.
+Currently, we provide SDKs for Python and Go.

 [Read more about plugins &raquo;](plugins.md){ .md-button }